tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	// If no namespace is specified the Workflow's namespace is assumed.
 	TemplateRef corev1.LocalObjectReference `json:"templateRef,omitempty"`

-	// TemplateData is user defined data that is injected during template rendering.
-The data
+	// TemplateParams are a list of key-value pairs that are injected into templates at render
+	// time.
+TemplateParams are exposed to templates using a top level .Params key.
-	// structure should be marshalable.
+	//
+	// For example, if TemplateParams = {"foo": "bar"}, the foo key can be accessed via .Params.foo.
 	// +optional
-	TemplateData map[string]any `json:"templateData,omitempty"`
+	TemplateParams map[string]string `json:"templateParams,omitempty"`

-	// Timeout defines the time the workflow has to complete.
-The timer begins when the first action
+	// TimeoutSeconds defines the time the workflow has to complete.
+The timer begins when the first
-	// is requested.
+	// action is requested.
 When set to 0, no timeout is applied.
 	// +kubebuilder:default=0
 	// +kubebuilder:validation:Minimum=0
-	Timeout time.Duration `json:"timeout,omitempty"`
+	TimeoutSeconds int64 `json:"timeout,omitempty"`
 }

 type WorkflowStatus struct {